 Age gap exists in every company and workplace.
 With more and more student graduating and seeking different employment opportunities, one of the most unasked and unattended question lies in managing age gap in the workplace.
 Now why is it important to do so?
 So that the older workforce does not feel threatened of being replaced by their younger counterpart and the younger workforce can learn essential skills without the fear of being bullied or taken for granted by their older counterparts.
 Managing the age gap also ensures collaboration and bringing out the best of each generation.
-Here are some quick tips that will help in managing and bridging this gap:
+Here are best 5 tips to bridge the generation gap in a workplace:

 1. Understanding them: Baby boomers includes anyone born between 1946 and 1964.
 While Gen X includes people born between 1965 to 1977 and Gen Y resembles period of 1978 to 1999.
 With all of them having their own specialties like being competitive by nature, self-reliant attitude and being optimistic respectively.
 A blend of all of them can prove to be a genie if managed properly.